 Choosing the appropriate channel involves two decisions.

-Due to the complexity involved in planning upgrades between versions many minors apart, channels that assist in planning upgrades beyond a single EUS-to-EUS update are not offered.
+Due to the complexity involved in planning updates between versions many minors apart, channels that assist in planning updates beyond a single EUS-to-EUS update are not offered.

 Second, you should choose your desired rollout strategy.
 You may choose to update as soon as Red Hat declares a release GA by selecting from fast channels or you may want to wait for Red Hat to promote releases to the stable channel.
 Update recommendations offered in the